Sri Lankan English - Updates E

 We ended up with a coffee.

-> In BSE, to end up with something means to finally get something, usually unwanted (I ended up with a headache) or unexpected (I ended up with the first prize).
+> In standard usage, to end up with something means to finally get something, usually unwanted (I ended up with a headache) or unexpected (I ended up with the first prize).
 In SLE it can simply mean to end with something.
-Interestingly, finish up (with) is used in the same way in BSE: We ended with a coffee, We finished with a coffee, We finished up with a coffee.
+Interestingly, finish up (with) is used in the same way in standard usage: We ended with a coffee, We finished with a coffee, We finished up with a coffee.
 But not: We ended up with a coffee (which suggests: we ordered a tea, but ended up with a coffee!)

 English day: a day of English-language activities organised by one or more schools